korawica/data-modeling/docs/index.md

-# Catalogs
+# Data Modeling

-Catalog for data profiling for any data store
+A Data modeling document for any business data store.

 !!! note

-    This project will focus on the data modeling knowledge
+    This project will focus on the data modeling knowledge and implementation.

 The end-to-end flow before implementation step.